 Animate Artists courses bring together experienced young musicians in exciting collaborations with other artists and art forms, taking place on a project-by-project basis at weekends and during school holidays.
 These courses normally last for a minimum of 4 days.

+As a result of the pandemic, Animate Artists moved online for the first time in June 2020.
 Under the guidance of an expert tutor team, led by Sarah Freestone, a group of young musicians worked remotely to collaborate and create a brand new piece of music.
 They performed and recorded each musical part at home, and submitted this alongside video footage that reflected their experience of making music in this unique way.

 The music they created was inspired by the classical composer Joseph de Bologne, the nine sabre parry positions of fencing, Snarky Puppy and Stockhausen’s Helicopter String Quartet.